Chris-naibaf/Chris-naibaf/README.md

 - 🔭 I’m currently working on **personal projects**

-- 🌱 I’m currently learning **Software engineering, data analisis, backend development and math!**
+- 🌱 I’m currently learning **Software engineering, different types of user authentication and fastAPI**

 - 👯 I’m looking to collaborate as a **Backend developer**